nazmulidris/ts-scratch/nodejs-beginner-course/README.md

 3. A Node.js `package` is not the same as a `module`.
 Modules are related to exports and imports.
    Packages are things that are published to npm and added to other packages as deps.

-# OS, process, network, etc.
+# OS, streams, process, network, etc.

 ## OS